Hexellate/Testing/GIT_MODEL.md

 3. Release branch is created from develop branch
     - When all features for the next release have been merged into the develop branch, a new release branch is created from the develop branch.
     - It is at this time that a release gets its version number.
-    - From this point on, the develop branch will represent the next release.
+    - From this point on, the develop branch will represent the following release.
     - This release branch will be released on the next channel.
+    - If a fix has been committed to develop, that is relevant to the release, then the commit may be cherrypicked (although such fixes should be made to the release branch instead).
 4. Bugfixing on release branch
     - The release branch will now receive only bugfixes, all of which are continuously merged back into the develop branch.
 5. Release merged into master branch
     - Once a release branch has been deemed stable, it will be merged with the master branch.
     - A build must be triggered manually at this point.
-    - If the build succeeds, and is approved for release, then the version will be updated in the repo and the latest commit will be tagged.
+    - If the build succeeds, and is approved for release, then the commit associated with the build will be tagged.
     - The master branch will be released on the stable channel.
 6. Hotfixing stable channel bugs
     - If a bug is found in the stable channel, a hotfix branch will be created, where the bug will be fixed.